AhmedEFRMElwazery/VolunteerTranslatorForfreeCodeCamp_EnglishToArabic/README.md

-This repo is dedicated to translation effort for freeCodeCamp articles from the English language to the Arabic language by me.
+This repo is dedicated to my translation effort for the freeCodeCamp articles from the English language to the Arabic language.

-This is a volunteering effort, and I am NOT being paid for it.
+This is solely a personal volunteering effort.

 Kindly find links to the original articles as well as the translated version below: